Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-Individual modules from the Oxford Online Programme in Sleep Medicine are available as standalone short courses to facilitate professional practice.
-In this short continuing professional development (CPD) course, you will review the nosological classification, diagnostic criteria, pathophysiology and treatment of hypersomnias and parasomnias.
+In this module, you will review the nosological classification, diagnostic criteria, pathophysiology and treatment of hypersomnias and parasomnias.

 • To understand nosological classifications and definitions of hypersomnias